BioJulia/BioServices.jl/docs/src/man/eutils.md

 found at ["The E-utilities In-Depth: Parameters, Syntax and More"](https://www.ncbi.nlm.nih.gov/books/NBK25499/).

-When a request succeeds the response object has a `data` field containing formatted data, which can be saved to a file as demonstrated above.
+When a request succeeds the response object has a `body` field containing formatted data, which can be saved to a file as demonstrated above.
 However, users are often interested in a part of the response data and may want to extract some fields in it.
 In such a case,